Listen to a voice medley from student leaders who helped us create this program

 Project Overview

 You can help bring this approach to good conversation to your college campus – as part of a founding cohort.
-Cortico is selecting student teams from up to 10 U.S. colleges and universities as part of this pilot program.
-With the support of The Rockefeller Foundation, the selected student teams will have the opportunity to connect, share best practices, and exchange ideas.
+Cortico is selecting students from up to 10 U.S. colleges and universities as part of this pilot program.
+With the support of The Rockefeller Foundation, selected students will have the opportunity to connect, share best practices, and exchange ideas.

 Together, this inaugural cohort will help develop a pioneering approach to campus conversations that can be adapted to schools nationwide.
 Over time, and with your input, we can build a new kind of conversation on campus.